Five-Point Intersections in the Seattle Area

 Washington State Intersection Laws

-Because so many accidents occur at intersections, it’s important for all drivers, pedestrians and bicyclists to understand the applicable rules.
+Because so many car accidents occur at intersections, it’s important for all drivers, pedestrians and bicyclists to understand the applicable rules.
 A violation of these laws may establish fault, a key in an eventual personal injury case.

 According to Washington state law, right-of-way at intersections requires drivers to yield to the person to your right or to whoever approached the intersection first.